 The range given by this field must not be greater than the size indicated by the OAS field of the DTI_TBU_CONDIS_ACK message.
 For example, if the OAS is 4GB, this field must indicate a range of 1GB or less.

-TRANS_RNG, bits [83:80]
+TRANS RNG, bits [83:80]

-The meaning of this field depends on the value of the BYPASS field.
+The meaning of TRANS_RNG does not depend on BYPASS.